Halford Capital

-If your personal credit score is below 650, you already know that traditional banks are not going to return your call.
+If your credit score is below 650, traditional banks are not going to call you back.
+That is just the reality.
 But a low credit score does not mean your business is unfundable.
-It means you need to understand which products are available to you, what lenders in that space actually evaluate, and how to put your best foot forward.
+It means you need to know which products actually work at your score, what those lenders care about, and how to put together the strongest application you can.

-This guide covers the realistic options for businesses with credit scores from 500 to 650, what those products actually cost, and how to use them strategically.
+This guide covers the real options for businesses with FICO scores from 500 to 650, what those products cost, and how to use them as a stepping stone to better financing.

 Why Credit Score Matters (and Why It Is Not Everything)

-Your personal FICO score is a shorthand for risk.
-Lenders use it as a starting filter because it is quick, standardized, and predictive.
-A score below 650 tells a lender that there has been some history of late payments, high utilization, collections, or other derogatory marks.
+Your personal FICO score is shorthand for risk.
+Lenders use it as a first filter because it is fast, standardized, and predictive.
+A score below 650 tells them there is some history of late payments, high utilization, collections, or other issues.

-But here is what many business owners do not realize: for certain products, lenders weight your business cash flow more heavily than your personal credit.
+But here is what most business owners miss: for certain products, lenders weight your business cash flow more heavily than your personal credit.
 If your business deposits $20K+ per month consistently and has been operating for at least 6 months, there are lenders who will fund you with a 500 FICO.
 They are underwriting the business, not the owner.

 Products Available at Each Credit Tier